PatidarRitesh/Download_Arxiv_Dataset/README.md

 # Arxiv_Dataset_Downloading
-## Code for downloading Arxiv Papers and source code from 2000 to present from Amazon AWS
+## Code for downloading Arxiv Papers and source code from year 2000 to present from Amazon AWS